tirranaa/BegoneCIA/README.md

 then automatic block if switch was on block mode. ()

 # Instalation
-Dependacies:
-Instal those before you instal BegoneCIA!
+Dependencies: Instal those before you instal BegoneCIA!
 - Filza File MAnager
 - CCSupport
 - RocketBootstrap